8 Pharmaceutical Sales Cold Email Samples That Book Meetings with HCPs (2026)

 Recommended Follow-Up Cadence for HCPs

-See also: follow-up email templates for silent prospects for general-purpose follow-up cadences that apply beyond pharma outreach.
+See also: follow-up email templates for silent prospects for general-purpose follow-up cadences that apply beyond pharma outreach, and follow-up email after an in-person sales call for post-meeting sequences.